 Technically there are five accounts an owner of a construction company should review regularly to grasp the overall financial picture of business.
 These five accounts will provide a true holistic picture of what is going on with production.
 Four of the accounts are directly related to the projects whereas the fifth account is cash.
 Cash is a function of multiple inputs and overhead expenses so it isn’t necessarily 100% tied to the projects.
 However, these four accounts are directly tied to the projects:

 Construction in Process – this account reflects the accumulated costs associated with ongoing jobs.
 These are costs that you have not transferred to the profit and loss statement.
 For those of you using percentage of completion method, you typically transfer costs along with the associated progress billings at the end of each accounting cycle (monthly or quarterly).
 If you use the completed contract method of accounting, all the costs and project billings are transferred to the profit and loss statement once the project is completed (receives the certificate of occupancy).
-Remember, this account is a control account just like receivables and therefore is a single number identifying the aggregate value of all existing and active projects.
+Remember, this account is a control account just like receivables.
+Therefore, there is a single value identifying the aggregate value of all existing and active projects.

 Progress Billings – progress billings are your regular or contractually agreed performance related invoicing.
 In addition, you should also record your deposits made by your customer for their respective contract.
 If you are unsure about this type of an account, I go into detail here.